-Effective sales coaching is an ongoing process, not a one-and-done event.
-This is especially true when it comes to mastering social selling!
-Though digital prospecting may seem straightforward, it requires behavior change, reinforcement, and continued training.
+Effective digital sales coaching is an ongoing process, not a one-and-done event.
+This is especially true when it comes to mastering social selling.
+Though digital prospecting may seem straightforward, it requires behavior change, reinforcement, and continuous training.

 If you’re looking to mobilize your sales team as social sellers, a half- or full-day training session simply isn’t enough.
-In fact, I say you’re better off saving your money!
+In fact, I say you’re better off not doing it and saving your money!

-In my conversation with our CMO Bernie Borges, I explain why you need the right “gear” before looking for potential clients.
+In my conversation with our CMO Bernie Borges, I explain why you need the right “gear” before prospecting for potential new clients.
 For many sales teams, this requires a shift in mindset and behavior, which simply can’t be achieved in a day of training.
-Instead, you need digital sales training over the course of 15 weeks, supplemented with ongoing coaching.
+Instead, you need digital selling coaching over the course of 15 weeks, supplemented with ongoing coaching.

-The Right Gear + Effective Sales Coaching = Digital Selling Success
+The Right Gear + Effective Digital Sales Coaching = Digital Selling Success